ISA transfers explained – everything you need to know

-The good news is that an ISA transfer from one ISA provider to another is a fairly straightforward process, but there a few things you need to bear in mind when transferring ISAs:
+The good news is that an ISA transfers from one ISA provider to another is a fairly straightforward process, but there a few things you need to bear in mind when transferring ISAs:

-- You can transfer an ISA as many times as you like and this will not affect your ISA allowance in any way.
+- You can make ISA transfers as many times as you like and this will not affect your ISA allowance in any way.

-- You can transfer to a new ISA provider and open a new ISA account for the current tax year at the same time.
+- You can make ISA tranfers to a new ISA provider and open a new ISA account for the current tax year at the same time.
 The part of your new ISA investment relating to the current tax year must be within the annual ISA allowance (£20,000 for the 2017/18 tax year).